-When boys do not have these traits, they seek out ways to get them, such as exercising too much, using steroids or dieting.
+When boys do not have these traits, they seek out ways to get them, such as exercising too much, using steroids, or dieting.

 According to the book The Beauty Myth by Naomi Wolf, in order to combat the negative effects of the media on body image, schools, parents and magazines can help teens see that the ideals they see on TV and in magazines are unrealistic.

-- Praising your teen
+- Praise your teen

-- Encouraging healthy eating habits
+- Encourage healthy eating habits

-Improving Body Image
+Improving Teen Body Image

 Today, the constant parade of beautiful people on television and in print has fostered negative body images for teens.
 Unless teens look like those actors and actresses they admire, they believe they just aren't living up to society's standards.
 What can parents do?
 Parents can help their teens combat negative body images by acknowledging that celebrities are not the standard by which teens should measure themselves.
 Fad diets are unhealthy and proper nutrition is more important than weight loss.
 If parents encourage and accept teens for the way they look right now, it can go a long way in creating a positive self-image that will last a lifetime.